GET - On Google Play

 BC Ferries will then take you from Powell River across the Strait of Georgia to Comox, an incredible urban centre surrounded by recreational getaways.
 The snow-capped mountains, plunging valleys, and salty sea embody limitless recreational opportunities for adventurers.
 Hiking and fishing are the most popular activities, but visitors can also relax and take in the unique shops, art shows, and theatrical performances.
 The city has access to nearby Strathcona Provincial Park.
 Through recent additions, the park almost stretches across the whole of Vancouver Island.
 Within its boundaries are Mt.
 Golden Hinde, home of the island’s tallest peak, and Della Falls – Canada’s highest waterfall.

-If you’re looking for freshwater activities, then head 14 kilometres (9 miles) southwest to Englishman River Falls Provincial Park.
+If you’re looking for freshwater activities, then head 14 km (9 mi) southwest to Englishman River Falls Provincial Park.
 The park features two breathtaking waterfalls that empty into narrow rock canyons.
 At the base of the lower falls is a deep pool perfect for swimming.
 With large day-use areas, families and nature lovers are in pure paradise amongst the park’s river-skirting trails and old-growth forests.

 Follow Highway 19A south along the awe-inspiring coast of Vancouver Island to Nanaimo.
 With more than 200 parks, exceptional shopping, cultural scenery, fine dining, and of course, a mild climate, there’s no questioning why Nanaimo is a travelers’ hot-spot.
 Surprisingly, this active city has the atmosphere of a relaxing seaside getaway.
 An entire afternoon can be spent on the harbour front watching the flurry of tugs, ferries, floatplanes, and freighters go about their business.
 Add the fact that Nanaimo is ideally situated as a base for tours to the other parts of Vancouver Island, and you get a destination that’s the perfect choice for any kind of vacation.

-Chemainus, 10 kilometres (6 miles) south of Ladysmith, is known for its world famous murals.
+Chemainus, 10 km (6 mi) south of Ladysmith, is known for its world famous murals.
 Artists from around the world come to Chemainus to paint giant murals and turn the streets into an outdoor art gallery.
-Stroll through the charming downtown and find 33 murals that changed not only the face, but also the livelihood of the little community.
+Stroll through the charming downtown and find over two dozen murals that changed not only the face, but also the livelihood of the little community.
 Sculptors, potters, and painters continually congregate to this seaside town to take in the flavours and creative energy of other artists.

 Returning to Vancouver, board BC Ferries at Swartz Bay just north of Victoria and enjoy the 1.5-hour sailing to Tsawwassen as the ferry passes through the pastoral southern Gulf Islands on its way to the mainland.